-In some stage of building your business you may find yourself in a position where you need to know all about crisis management.
+At some stage of building your business, you may find yourself in a position where you need to know all about crisis management.

 John C. Maxwell is hugely experienced in leadership issues.
-He really knows how to use the leadership skills in difficult times.
-Especially so, when the things in your business are not going well.
+He really knows how to use his leadership skills in difficult times.
+Especially so, when things in your business are not going well.
 It’s important to realize that you can’t escape crisis situations.
 It is impossible to avoid them.
-Yet you are able to learn how to lead people through those kind of difficult situations.
+Yet you are able to learn how to lead people through those kinds of difficult situations.
 Difficult times are the moments when leadership is needed the most.

 Responding in a time of crisis

 Anne Mulcahy once said interesting words about crisis management, “When you have that window of opportunity called ‘crisis’, move as quickly as you can, get as much done as you can.
 There’s a momentum for change that’s very compelling”

 You don’t have to be convinced that when you come across a crisis situation in your business, you must urgently pay attention to it.
 However, it pays to be prepared for the worst.
 The difficulty appears to be in knowing how to respond quickly to sudden adversity.
 The task of every good leader is to be an example of acting with confidence to try and overcome crises.

 The first piece of acting in crisis management is discovering and defining the real problem.
 It seems to be the most important aspect of crisis management as well.
 How can leaders decide what steps they should make if they don’t do the best possible recognition of the situation?